EmmanuelAkumefula/Couch-to-coder/README.md

 # Couch-to-coder
-All the programs I wrote to solve the tasks during the boot-camp
+All the programs I wrote to solve the tasks during the boot camp

-An online python boot-camp by Bright Networks Technology academy.
+An online python boot camp by Bright Networks Technology Academy.

 A coding camp that gives you the  foundational skills you need to pursue a career in tech.
 Split over 4 sessions,

-we’ll take you through the fundamentals of code before taking you on a journey through algorithms, data analysis, problem-solving and more.
+I was taken through the fundamentals of code and then took a dive into  algorithms, data analysis, problem-solving, and more.